Conditions of carriage

 - b) To allow boarding of a passenger, the booked flight for the long-distance flights above 5,000 km, he/she shall be obliged to come to the check-in counter to collect the boarding pass 60 minutes prior to departure the minimum.

-- a) The carrier shall not be liable for damage occurred to the passenger as result from passenger’s violation of obligations set forth in Section 6.1 of these Conditions.
+- a) The carrier shall not be liable for damage occurred to the passenger as result from passenger’s violation of obligations set forth in Article 6.1 of these Conditions.